Placing an IUD

 Copper-containing IUDs

-The copper IUD is suitable for every healthy woman.
-Copper-containing spirals can remain in place for at least 7-10 years.
-Placement within seven days after the first day of menstruation is recommended because placement is sometimes easier then, and pregnancy may be excluded (minimum probability).
+It’s best to place the IUD during your period or within seven days after the first day of menstruation, because placement is sometimes easier then, and pregnancy may be excluded (minimum probability).
 Placement at another time is possible, but then we need to be sure that you are not pregnant.
-The IUD can be removed at any.
+The IUD can be removed at any time.
 The copper IUD can also be placed as morning-after IUD within five days after unprotected sexual contact.
+You can take a painkiller one hour before placement to help with any discomfort.
 If you are not sensitive or allergic, we recommend 1 tablet Aleve Feminax 275 or 2 tablets of 500 mg paracetamol.
 It is also possible to numb the cervix before placement.

 Waiting time indication